mlflow/mlflow/docs/source/tracking/tutorials/remote-server.rst

 ----------------------------------

 .. note::
-  In actual environment, you will have remote host to run the tracking server, but in this tutorial we will just use the local machine.
+  In actual environment, you will have a remote host that will run the tracking server, but in this tutorial we will just use our local machine as a simulated surrogate for a remote machine.

 Configure access
 ~~~~~~~~~~~~~~~~